azymohliad/qb-prompt/README.md

 I added this if-condition to enable it only for terminals with 256-colors support.
 You may alternatively want to do it in global `/etc/bash.bashrc` file to make it available for all users.
 Note that you would need to specify full path to the script.
 Also in this case it would be better to put `qb-prompt.sh` to some user-independent place.

-If you have any question or comment, which in your opinion doesn't worth raising issue, you ask it [here](https://github.com/azymohliad/qb-prompt/issues/1).
+If you have any question or comment, which in your opinion doesn't worth raising issue, you can ask it [here](https://github.com/azymohliad/qb-prompt/issues/1).